jeffersonkidd/tibbiex/README.md

 (`.prettierignore`).

 The card rail (`api/checkout.ts`) does not run under `pnpm dev`, which serves the static app only.
-Use `vercel dev` to exercise it, or expect every Card option to report "Card payments only run on the deployed site."
+Use `vercel dev` to exercise it, or expect every buy, deposit and contribute button to report "Card payments only run on the deployed site."
+The Venmo links beside them work either way.

 ## Layout